faizinkholiq/mydocs_template/docs/architecture/architecture.md

 - **Development Environment**: Describe the environment setup and purpose.
 - **Staging Environment**: Describe the environment setup and purpose.
 - **Production Environment**: Describe the environment setup and purpose.

+## Security Considerations

+Describe the key security considerations and measures taken to secure the system.
+This may include authentication, authorization, data encryption, network security, etc.

+## Performance Considerations

+Outline any performance optimizations implemented in the architecture.
+This may include caching strategies, database indexing, asynchronous processing, etc.

 ## Future Enhancements